Why MS Project Instead of Excel?

 There are numerous options in the market such as Zoho Project and Celoxis.
-Another great resource is The Digital Project Manager, which focuses on providing 90% of the most used and most popular features such as a seamless experience of executive communications and communications among team members, the cutthroat competition is definitely a scare to work on any possible lags.
+Another great resource is The Digital Project Manager, which focuses on providing 90% of the most used and most popular features such as a seamless experience of executive communications and communications among team members,

 Additionally, comparing similar project tools and systems can be very beneficial to choosing the best options for your company.
 While Google does not offer a dedicated project management app, it does have various Workspace apps that companies use for project work and collaboration.